Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Training and Implementation Details

 \subsection{Data augmentation}

-During the training process, data augmentation was applied to all datasets, incorporating random cropping of the images to varying sizes, ranging from 70\% to 100\% of their original dimensions, while maintaining an aspect ratio between 3:4 and 4:3.
-After the resizing, images were randomly flipped horizontally and brightness, contrast, saturation, and hue were varied randomly in a 10\% range.
-Finally, the images were center-cropped to 224×224 pixels for all datasets, except for CIFAR-100, where images were directly resized from the original 32×32 to 224×224 pixels.
-During inference, images of all datasets were resized to 224x224 pixels without further modification.
+During CL training, data augmentation is applied to all datasets, incorporating random cropping of the images to varying sizes, ranging from 70\% to 100\% of their original dimensions, while maintaining an aspect ratio between 3:4 and 4:3.
+After resizing, images are randomly flipped horizontally, and brightness, contrast, saturation, and hue are varied randomly within a 10\% range.
+Finally, the images are center-cropped to 224×224 pixels for all datasets, except for CIFAR-100, where images are directly resized from the original 32×32 to 224×224 pixels.
+During inference, images of all datasets are resized to 224x224 pixels without further modification.